-Its research highlights multiple screeners gives you comprehensive back-testing functionality, and tools for portfolio analysis.
+Its research highlights multiple screeners give you comprehensive back-testing functionality and tools for portfolio analysis.
 Traders who want to perform specific research will enjoy the dozens of third-party providers that Interactive Brokers Canada works with, including Morningstar.

-If you choose to use third-party research tools, you will have to pay a monthly fee for their services integrates into TWS.
+If you choose to use third-party research tools, you will have to pay a monthly fee for their services integrated into TWS.

 Despite all the advanced tools, TWS does make the process quite complicated if you want to perform more straightforward research compared to other platforms.